 INVESTMENT LESSONS FROM THE MOVIE CHAL MANN JEETVA JAIYE

-Whom do you listen to, when there is a serious conflict between your brain your your heart?
+Whom do you listen to when there is a serious conflict between your brain your heart?

 We all have dreams; goals and we all have desires that we are passionate about.
 One of the things that can make life especially beautiful is pursuing those goals.
 By so doing, we often gain a profound sense of fulfilment, which makes life much more meaningful and purposeful.
-This is because for many people, true beauty of life is associated to a sense of purposefulness, isn’t it?
+This is because, for many people, the true beauty of life is associated with a sense of purposefulness, isn’t it?

 As a money multiplier, I believe there are Eight fundamental rules that govern the science of wealth multiplication, the story of Chal Mann Jeetva Jaiye stands as a perfect example for the consequences of not following these 8 rules of wealth creation.
 If scrutinize this film, there are many amazing concepts that we can learn and which can be beneficial to your investment journey or wealth creation.

 The movie begins with a déjà vu situation where a father pressurizes his son (Dev) to emerge as a victor, to be a success.
 Dev unknowingly starts following his father’s dream, however, he is clueless on how to go about it.

 Co-relation in real life – At some point in time, each one of us faces a similar situation, when it comes to our investments or wealth creation.
 As an investor, we start investing in multi-bagger stocks without having or gaining enough knowledge about the company we are investing in.
 We fail to research and study the market, the company and may face a failure.

 It’s hence very important to start with first things first.
 Before we begin investing, it’s utmost important to gather knowledge.
 If we don’t do a thorough study of the company, then there are chances that we might lose our capital rather than achieving reasonable returns.